hydroffice/hyo_bag/README.rst

 HydrOffice is a research development environment for ocean mapping.
 It provides a collection of hydro-packages, each of them dealing with a specific issue of the field.
 The main goal is to speed up both algorithms testing and research-2-operation.

-The BAG hydro-package collects tools for working with BAG files.
+The BAG Tools hydro-package collects tools for working with BAG files.
 BAG is a data format by the `ONS-WG <http://www.opennavsurf.org/>`_ (Open Navigation Surface Working Group).

 Dependencies